 The increase in brain activity during REM also causes vivid dreaming.
 Although we may not always remember them, we experience between four to six dreams a night.
 When we wake during REM sleep, our dreams are often the clearest.
 But, if we fall asleep again, we may lose the impression of the dream.

 The muscle paralysis that takes place in REM prevents us from acting out these vivid dreams.
 But, the immobility of the body can make symptoms of Obstructive Sleep Apnea or other sleep disorders worse.
 When the muscles relax fully, they may put pressure on the airways—making it difficult to breathe normally.

 As we mentioned above, the four sleep stages make up one sleep cycle.
 It takes about 90 to 120 minutes to complete one full cycle.
 Since the average adult sleeps about 7 to 8 hours per night, you will experience four to five cycles in that time.

 However, it is helpful to note that sleep stages are not necessarily linear.
 REM sleep can take place at any time within the sleep cycle, and we may not always start a cycle at Stage 1.
 Also, a cycle may not transition from stage 3 to REM automatically.
 Instead, we may experience all three phases of non-REM sleep and then revert to Stage 2 before entering REM.

 For most people, REM sleep begins 90 minutes after falling asleep.
 After REM sleep, we typically start over in Stage 1 or 2 and new cycle beings.

 A typical sleep cycle will start with Stage 1 or 2 and progress through Stage 3.
-Throughout the cycle, intermittent periods of REM will take place.
+Throughout the cycle, intermittent periods of wakefulness and REM will take place.
 REM periods will be shorter at the onset but will gradually increase with each new cycle.